Great Lent Begins

 And rejoice in spirit at the Holy Pascha!

-Included below is the 2024 archpastoral message of His Eminence, Archbishop Michael, on this, the beginning of Great Lent:
+Included below is the 2025 archpastoral message of His Eminence, Archbishop Michael, on this, the beginning of Great Lent:

-Beloved Members of Our Diocesan Family:
+Beloved Members of our Diocesan Family:

 With my humble prayers, my archpastoral blessing, and my sincere love,